 your Kubernetes workloads.

-By leveraging VSecM to generate and manage Kubernetes Secret
+By leveraging VSecM to generate and manage Kubernetes Secrets, you can ensure

 that your applications are provisioned with the necessary credentials, configurations,